Hansdlastreet/Boost-your-GPT-s-Reach/README.md

  ### This opportunity is completely free and unlimited.
 Millions of GPTs will soon be created, and getting a head start is crucial.

-## Add ypur GPTs here : https://gptspedia.io
+## Add your GPTs here : https://gptspedia.io

 Twitter: https://twitter.com/GPTsPedia